splunk/observability-workshop/content/oncall/getting_started/user_profile.md

 * Pressing 4 during the Phone Call
 * Slack Button

-For more information on Notification Types, see [here](https://help.victorops.com/knowledge-base/notification-types/){: target=_blank}.
+For more information on Notification Types, see [here](https://help.victorops.com/knowledge-base/notification-types/).

 ---